MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

 configurations will be used and any changes to the answers shown in testing will need sign off from the config owner.

-In some repositories, the code owner is supported by module leaders who will sign-off scientifically significant changes to their areas of interest.
+In JULES, the code owner is supported by module leaders who will sign-off scientifically significant changes to their areas of interest.
 The module leaders in this case will also act as configuration owners for their science settings.